 Chair Andrew Kolstee opened a period of public comment.
-No comments were offered.
-Chair Andrew Kolstee called for the filling of two (2) State Committee vacancies from Judicial District 5.
+No comments were offered. .

+Chair Andrew Kolstee called for the filling of one (1) State Committee vacancy from Judicial District 5.
 Secretary Mark Braiman reported that no one had been nominated in advance.
-Chair Andrew Kolstee, hearing no nominations from the floor, postponed filling these vacancies until the next meeting of the State Committee.
+Chair Andrew Kolstee, hearing no nominations from the floor, postponed filling this vacancy until the next meeting of the State Committee.